spmcginnis/liftoff-assignments/P2-Project_Outline/README.md

 (TBA)

 ## Overview
 My project will make a set of data available from a collection of (sample) healthcare documents for healthcare administrators and researchers.
 In order to stay manageable, the proof-of-concept will begin with patient location data (zip codes), language data, and hospital affiliations, as well as location data for hospitals.
 The sample documents and data will be randomly generated.
-This means it will not accurately reflect realistic healthcare scenarios, but the documents will conform with the widely used CDA/XML healthcare standard, which means that one could conceivably swap real-life CDA documents into the system without making any other changes to the app.
+This means it will not accurately reflect realistic healthcare scenarios, but the documents will conform with the widely used CDA/XML healthcare standard, which means that one could conceivably swap real-life CDA documents into the system without making any other changes to the app (HIPAA protocols notwithstanding).

 ### Features
 - Searching and filtering